acryptos/docs.acryptos.com/faq.md

 * Yes, ACS auto-compounds in the ACS Vault.

-  If you have Pending ACS in one of the other Vaults, you first need to harvest those ACS and transfer them to the ACS Vault.
+  If you have Pending ACS in one of the other Vaults&Farms, you first need to harvest those ACS and transfer them to the ACS Vault.

 ### 3. How the auto-compounding works \(and what is the Workers tab\)?

 * Currently there is a bot that automatically harvests each Vault at least once a day.
-* There is also the Workers tab, where anyone can manually harvest each Vault \(and get the associated fee\).
+* There is also the [Workers tab](https://app.acryptos.com/worker/), where anyone can manually harvest each Vault \(and get the associated fee\).

   The Workers tab is just a backup, the normal user does not have to use it.